EternityForest/iot_devices/docs/iot_devices/device.md

                 it only suggest a rate to poll at if the host has an interest in this data.

             writable:  is purely for a host that might subclass this, to determine if it should allow writing to the point.

+            subtype: A string further describing the data type of this value, as a hint to UI generation.

     `on_data_change(self, name: str, value, timestamp: float, annotation)` :   Used for subclassing, this is how you watch for data changes